 Get some support

-Distance learning students often hold down full-time jobs or support families and have lots of commitments calling on their time.
+Distance learning students often hold down full-time jobs or support families and have many commitments calling on their time.
 It can be easy to succumb to these at the expense of your studies, so have set study times that you strictly adhere to and take care of everything else outside of that.

 Make use of resources

 If you’re studying through a college or university, they are likely to have on-campus resources you can take advantage of.
 Check their website for services such as student support, careers advice, technology training, and study techniques, all of which can be useful when you’re studying online.
 In addition to this, there are plenty of resources online that you make use of – for example, Practice Quiz has test questions for a range of subjects that you can work through in preparation for your big exams.

 It’s a hard road you’ve chosen, and you’ll need every bit of motivation you can muster.
 So reward yourself for those little successes, such as getting a high mark, and promise yourself something substantial when you finally graduate.